 U.S. Government Relations is one of PAI’s core bodies of work advocating for robust foreign assistance policies and increased funding to support sexual and reproductive health and rights worldwide.

 PAI is dedicated to advancing evidence-based U.S. government policies and funding in support of sexual and reproductive health and rights.
 Through our U.S. Government Relations work, we cultivate a broad, knowledgeable and engaged base of sexual and reproductive health and rights champions in Congress.
 Together with these champions, PAI advocates to increase U.S. bilateral and multilateral family planning and reproductive health funding to support the estimated 218 million women in developing regions who want to prevent or delay pregnancy but still face significant barriers to using modern contraceptive methods.
 To ensure U.S. global health assistance reaches the most qualified, trusted and effective providers, PAI fights against harmful policies like the Global Gag Rule and decisions to defund the United Nations Population Fund (UNFPA).

-Since 2019, PAI has mobilized more than 190 representatives in Congress to support the Global Health Empowerment and Rights Act (Global HER Act) to permanently repeal the Global Gag Rule.
+PAI has mobilized more than 170 representatives and 40 senators in Congress to support the Global Health Empowerment and Rights (Global HER) Act to permanently repeal the Global Gag Rule.

 PAI’s advocacy in the United States is heavily influenced by the expressed needs and input of our in-country partners around the world.
 We seek to amplify the stories of those who are directly impacted by U.S. foreign assistance policies that restrict access to sexual and reproductive health care and information — including family planning and abortion services.
 Whenever possible, we bring our partners to Capitol Hill to share their firsthand experiences with policymakers.